zan-xhipe/rest/README.md

 You can also pretty print output with the ```--pretty``` flag.
 If you filter the output to a string you can remove the quotes around the string by also providing the pretty flag.

 # Storing Settings
 Various settings can be stored for each service you want to use.
-Settings can be set per service, per path, or per path access with a particular method.
+Settings can be set per path, or per path access with a particular method.
+By default settings apply to the current service.

 Settings are stored in a boltdb database.
 The default location is ```~/.restdb.db```

 ```
-rest service set <service-name> --header "Authorization=Bearer :token"
+rest service set --header "Authorization=Bearer :token"
-rest service set <service-name> <path> --parameter token=tahonteoautnhanu
+rest service set <path> --parameter token=tahonteoautnhanu
-rest service set <service-name> <path> <method> --scheme https --port 443
+rest service set <path> <method> --scheme https --port 443
 ```

 To remove a setting use ```rest service unset```